minutemin/OOP-svg-Logo-Maker/README.md

 ## Description

+This challenge is geared for us to learn how to implement the svg logo thru node to create a logo using the prompt from inquirer.
+We learned how to link files to each other to use constructor classes for other classes to extend to.
+I have created a js file for each shape, with it linked to the constructor code for the shape which is chosen by the user.
+The user is asked to pick a 3 character

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: